awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Extensions.md

 **Extension improvements**

-1. You can now save planswith a size up to 8KB times the setting of the `max_worker_processes` parameter\.
+1. You can now save plans with a size up to 8KB times the setting of the `max_worker_processes` parameter\.
 Previously the maximum plan size was 8KB\.

 1. Fixed bugs for unnamed prepared statements such as those from JDBC\.